signalfx/splunk-otel-collector/docs/security.md

 ## Exposed endpoints

-By default, the Splunk OpenTelemetry Connector exposes several endpoints.
+By default, the Splunk OpenTelemetry Collector exposes several endpoints.
 Endpoints will either be exposed:

 - Locally (`localhost`): Within the service
 - Publicly (`0.0.0.0`): On all network interfaces

-The endpoints exposed depends on which mode the Splunk OpenTelemetry Connector is configured in.
+The endpoints exposed depends on which mode the Splunk OpenTelemetry Collector is configured in.

 - `http(s)://0.0.0.0:13133/` Health endpoint useful for load balancer monitoring